Alternative forms of assessment

 Why is it important to explore alternatives?

-In our view there are two basic strategies programme teams might adopt:
+In our view there are two basic strategies instructors might adopt:

 Change the mode of submission

-Work that was formerly submitted in hard copy could now be submitted electronically, ideally through established university e-submission systems but also, in the final resort, via email to a named contact.
+Work that was formerly submitted in hard copy could now be submitted electronically, ideally through established university e-submission systems.
 Many of you are already using e-submission processes for coursework, including narrated PowerPoints or similar for submitting student presentations.
-Where students can make video recordings, these can be submitted electronically, however, some work, such as artefacts, will still be problematic.
+Where students can make video recordings, these can be submitted electronically.
+The submission of some work electronically, such as artefacts, is still possible but students may require some additional support.

 Offer alternative assessment formats

-The table below provides some manageable alternatives to consider, together with some important considerations.
-What are suggested here are some reasonable adjustments to be used in times of crisis, which will not exactly replicate the original assessments, but may offer your students some manageable alternatives in challenging times.
-Below the table we have included some links to resources* that you may find useful.
+The table below provides some common assessments (in addition to time-constrained exams) and alternatives that you may wish to use, together with some important considerations.
+Below the table we have included some links to resources that you may find useful.

 ---|---|---|